 Cinco de Mayo, or May 5, is recognized around the country as a time to celebrate Mexico’s cultural heritage.
 Like a lot of days earmarked to commemorate a specific idea or event, its origins can be a little murky.
 Who started it, and why?

 The holiday was originally set aside to commemorate Mexico’s victory over France at the Battle of Puebla in 1862.
-The two had gotten into a dispute after newly-elected Mexico president Benito Juárez tried to help ease the country’s financial woes by defaulting on European loans.
+The two had gotten into a dispute after newly elected Mexican president Benito Juárez tried to help ease the country’s financial woes by defaulting on European loans.
 Unmoved by their plight, France attempted to seize control of their land.
 The Napoleon III-led country sent 6000 troops to Puebla de Los Angeles, a small town en route to Mexico City, and anticipated an easy victory.